noah112k/Kalah-Game/README.md

 # Kalah-Game
-Full Implementation of the game Kalah, including option for an AI computer player
+Full Implementation of the game Kalah, including option for an AI computer player.
+Designed to be built and run in Visual Studio, display uses the visual studio console to show the game being played.

 Object Oriented Programming approach to designing a Kalah game, with a board object, a game object, and a player object which interact with one another to keep track of score, number of beans in each hole, etc.